 The third party AF may update the UE Identities of the 5G LAN group at any time after the initial provisioning.

-Editor’s note: Relation between DNN and 5G LAN group, e.g. whether and how a 1:1 and/or 1:N relation is supported, is FFS.
+The mapping of DNN and 5GLAN group is 1:N.

+NOTE: for a certain UE, at a given time it can only belong to one 5GLAN group.

 The PCF delivers 5G LAN group configuration information (DNN, S-NSSAI, PDU session type) to the UE for each GPSI that belongs to a 5G-LAN group.
 The 5G LAN group configuration information is delivered in the URSP from the PCF to the UE using the UE Configuration Update procedure for transparent UE Policy delivery as described in TS 23.502 [3] clause 4.2.4.3 and TS 23.503 [45] clause 6.1.2.2.

 End of change